jdwd40/jdwd40/README.md

-"Hello, I'm John Driscoll! 👋
+Hello, I'm John Driscoll! 👋

 From the bustling aisles of a warehouse to tech support, and from delivering fresh produce to self-learning web development during illness, my journey has been rich and diverse.
 I'm a web developer with a passion for crafting robust web solutions and engaging digital content.
 I'm eager to bring my resilience, creativity, and problem-solving skills to full or part-time work or freelance opportunities.